mrmoss/brute/README.md

 Brute - A password generator.

-Usage:  ./brute [--help] [--map STR] [--len INT] [--show]
+Usage:  ./brute [--help] [--map STR] [--len INT] [--maxlen INT] [--show]

   --help        Show this menu.

   --map STR     String of characters to use for password generation (default is all printable characters).

+  --len INT     Length of passwords.

-  --len INT    Length of password (includes passwords of size less than as well).
+  --maxlen INT  Length of passwords (includes passwords of size less than as well).

   --show        Shows the passwords in stderr (nice for viewing current password when redirecting passwords to a file).

 Binary included is a statically stripped linux 32-bit binary.